Christopher-James-Francis-Rodgers/Visual-Studio-Code---workbench.colorCustomizations-List-for-settings.json/README.md

 I added additional Headings, and edited some of the descriptions.

-## Insert the contents into 'settings.json'

-The contents of the file 'workbench.colorCustomizations--yyyy.MM.dduHHmm.txt' are suitable for insertion into the VSCode file 'settings.json' (Copy/Paste).

-Paste the contents into the file 'settings.json' in-between the opening curly-brace, and the closing curly-brace.

 ## What is included

 All color settings listed on the visualstudio.com page are in my file in the order they were found online (*1), but I added additional headings for ease of finding a desired setting, or set of settings.
 I also edited some of the descriptions, expanding upon them for clarity as my limited experience allows.
 Admittedly, I did not review all of the descriptions.